Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Theoretical Framework for Curvilinear Coordinates

 \section{Theoretical Framework for Curvilinear Coordinates}

 When dealing with fermions in curvilinear coordinates, there are many conventions that need to be specified and clarified.
-First, we introduce a set of local inertial observers (representing the laboratory frame) by introducing a local orthonormal basis $\{ \theta_{(a)} \}$, which is connected to the coordinate basis $\{ \partial_{\mu} \}$ by the inverse tetrad $E_a^{\;\;\mu}$ as follows
+First, we introduce a set of local observers by defining an orthonormal frame field $\{ \theta_{(a)} (x)\}$, which is connected to the coordinate basis $\{ \partial_{\mu} \}$ via the inverse tetrad $E_a^{\;\;\mu}(x)$ as follows

 The matrix $E_a^{\;\;\mu}$ is the inverse of the tetrad matrix $e^a_{\;\mu}$, which is in turn defined by its relation to the spacetime metric $g_{\mu\nu}$